‘Beerwah Rising’ Reduction Linoprint

 It was early morning, my favourite time for printing, and the time of day when I am most clear-headed … I was able to solve the problem by cutting away that section of the block, then cut, carve and insert a new piece of lino.
 It took a bit of jiggling, but once I sorted the registration, you could hardly tell the mistake I had made.
 Phew !!

 Cutting then patching the plate for the final 16th colour

 I really enjoyed this print.
 Yes I made mistakes but it didn’t feel like a struggle like other prints have felt.
 The registration issue way back between colours 2 and 3 could have sent me back to the beginning with new paper and lino.
 The mistake between colours 15 and 16 could have been disastrous, but I problem-solved it, and if hadn’t shared it here, no one would have known about it.

 Overall, I am pretty happy.
-I pick it up from Holdens Gallery Framers this week and will be delivering it to Montville Art Gallery, Montville, and Peace of Green Gallery, Maleny.
+I pick it up from James Frames (previously Holdens Gallery) this week and will be delivering it to Montville Art Gallery, Montville, and Peace of Green Gallery, Maleny.
 If you are interested you can see the print with your very own eyes at either of these locations, framed and unframed, or you can view it online here.

 The final 2 colours, 15 and 16

 I am excited to share that this print has been selected as a Finalist in the Local Artist Local Content 2018 Art Prize.
 It was announced yesterday, 10 August 2018.
 Winners are announced 16 October 2018.
 I am thrilled just to have been selected as a Finalist.
 I am in the company of some fabulous artists form the Sunshine Coast.